NCICCGPO/gdan-tmp-models/README.md

 > ACC, BLCA, BRCA, CESC, COADREAD, ESCC, GEA, HNSC, KIRCKICH, KIRP, LGGGBM, LIHCCHOL, LUAD, LUSC, MESO, OV, PAAD, PCPG, PRAD, SARC, SKCM, TGCT, THCA, THYM, UCEC, UVM`

 ### Model Library Available
-There are five methods (SK Grid, AKLIMATE, CloudForst, JADBio, and SubSCOPE) and each ran tens to thousands of models.
+There are five methods (SK Grid, AKLIMATE, CloudForst, JADBio, and subSCOPE) and each ran tens to thousands of models.
 The top performing models of each method, for each of the 26 cancer cohorts have been made available, and include:

 1. Best `OVERALL` model - highest performing model
 2. Best `GEXP` only model - highest performing model using only gene expression features